pipeline-tools/gusty-demo/README.md

     1. **A `.py` DAG definition file** - This defines the DAG.
 The DAG's name is determined by the file name.
     2. **A folder for `.yml` job definition files** - The folder should be named the same as its corresponding DAG definition file.

-- All operators:

-    - Are explicitly defined by users, and located in `airflow/dags/utils/operators`.
-    - Have their names defined by the `.py` file that contains their interface to Airflow.
-    - Use a four-part format:

-        1. **API** - Defines the functions that will be executed by the operator.
-        2. **Operator** - Defines the operator, which is built off of Airflow's BaseOperator, but could probably inheret other operator classes, as well.
-        3. **Builder** - Defines a function that builds the and returns the operator.
-        4. **Registration** - Registers the builder function to the app.
-This is done with the `register_build` function.

-If you are familiar with building Python applications, hopefully you will find this project useful for getting you started with Airflow.

-At this point and time, this project is built for PostgreSQL use cases, but in time can grow to include other database usecases.
+At this point in time, this project is built for PostgreSQL use cases, but in time can grow to include other database usecases.

-# Why use `ez-airflow`
+# Why use gusty

 The `.yml` approach to generating jobs within Airflow DAGs is not a new idea, but it is useful and there are a few built in benefits to it here.